Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-3-review.md

 # Structure

 The exam will take place on May 15th in CIWW 101 from 8:00-09:50 am.
-It will be composed of three parts:
+It will be composed of two parts

-1. Multiple choice, True/False and Multiselect questions (?)
+Multiple choice, True/False and Multiselect questions (~30%)

-2. Short answer questions (?)
+- About 15 questions from quizzes 9 and 10 (Exceptions and Abstract Classes and Interfaces)
+- About 15 questions from quizzes 1-8.

+One short answer question (~10%) about exception handling.
+- E.g., Create your own exception class (by extending the Exception class).
+- Given a public class with a user defined method and a main method, show me how 1) you can handle the exception at the level of the user defined method and 2) you can handle the exception in the main method.

-3. Written programming questions (?)
+Written programming questions (~60%)

+- One question about OOP \w Abstract Classes.
+E.g., I give you the UML Class diagram of an abstract class and a child class that extends it.
+Write those classes.
+- One question about OOP \w Interfaces.
+E.g., I give you the UML Class diagram of one or two interfaces and a child class that implements either or both.
+Write said classes.

+Note: The written programming questions will be designed to test your understanding of

+- Method overloading
+- Method overriding
+- Abstract classes, abstract methods, default methods
+- Inheritance
+- Polymorphism

+One short bonus question about recursion (+5%)

 ---